phil-opp/blog_os/posts/DRAFT-allocating-frames.md

 > The first six integer or pointer arguments are passed in registers RDI, RSI, RDX, RCX, R8, and R9

 So to pass the pointer to our kernel, we need to move it to `rdi` before calling the kernel.
-Since we're not using the `rdi`/`edi` register in our bootstrap code right now, we can simply set the `edi` register right after booting (in `boot.asm`):
+Since we're not using the `rdi`/`edi` register in our bootstrap code, we can simply set the `edi` register right after booting (in `boot.asm`):

 ```nasm
 start: